Taiping Rebellion: Qing forces

 Opposing the rebellion was an imperial army with over a million regulars and unknown thousands of regional militias and foreign mercenaries operating in support.
 Among the imperial forces was the elite Ever Victorious Army, consisting of Chinese soldiers led by a Western officer corps (see Frederick Townsend Ward and Charles Gordon) and supplied by European arms companies like Willoughbe & Ponsonby.

 A particularly famous imperial force was Zeng Guofan's Xiang Army.
 Zuo Zongtang from Hunan province was another important Qing general who contributed in suppressing the Taiping Rebellion.
 Where the armies under the control of dynasty itself were unable to defeat the Taiping, these gentry-led Yong Ying armies were able to succeed.

 Although keeping accurate records was something imperial China traditionally did very well, the decentralized nature of the imperial war effort (relying on regional forces) and the fact that the war was a civil war and therefore very chaotic, meant that reliable figures are impossible to find.
 The destruction of the Taiping Heavenly Kingdom also meant that the majority of any records it possessed were destroyed, the percentage of records said to have survived is around 10%.

-Over the course of the conflict, around 90% of recruits to the Taiping side would be killed or defect.
+Over the course of the conflict, around 90% of recruits to the Taiping side were killed or defected.

-The organisation of the Qing Imperial Army was thus:
+Aside from local militias, the organisation of the Qing army was: